blabbertabber/speechbroker/README.md

-# UploadServer
+# DiarizerServer

-A RESTful server to which you can POST files.
+An HTTPS server which allows you to POST files and in turn diarizes them.

 Documentation for BlabberTabber-specific setup can be found in `docs/nginx.md`